Tongbok Traditional Market (if you open it with Google Chrome, you can translate the page) is a famous market in Pyeongtaek, South Korea.

 You can also just punch it in Naver or Kakao maps and be on your merry little way.

 On one of my last days in South Korea, I had to give Tongbok a chance, I had only driven by it on the bus at least 50 times.
 Every single time I’d drive by it to go to AK Plaza I thought to myself “Ahhhh I have to go there before I leave!”

 It’s kind of close to Camp Humphreys, which is the largest US military base outside of the country. and just one stop away from AK Plaza.
 So, if you are close by, or ever visit Pyeongtaek, I’d recommend going to it.
 I was in and out in less than fifteen minutes.
 I’m sure you can spend more time there but I just wanted to take a quick gander.

 Tongbok Traditional Market has something for everyone.
-It has a little bit of everything.
+It has a little bit of everything you need.
 There are numerous street vendors.
-I went during the day so there weren’t too many people there.
+I went on a weekday so there weren’t too many people there.
 I did almost get hit by a motorbike though.
 Always fun almost getting hit by one of those things.
 I’m used to it because in Thailand it’s much worse LOL.